its-TM/rumble-pong/README.md

 ## 🎮 Features

 - ‼️ Classic two-player pong gameplay
-- ⚡ Powerups like Freeze, Fireball, and more (Play to Find 'em all)
+- ⚡ Powerups like Freeze, Fireball, and more (Play to find 'em all 😜)
 - 🔊 Retro-styled sound and music
 - ⚙️ Stylish main menu with volume toggle
 - 🖥 Responsive canvas scaling for various screen sizes